x

 Digital Game

 The Game of 20 Origin: The Shahr-i Sokhta board game is a strategic race game.
 The goal is to navigate all your pieces around and off the board before your opponent.
 You can also capture your opponent's pieces by landing on them.
-At the moment, you can only play against the computer.
+You can only play against AI.

 The game helps you understand and guide the ancient rules and how the game might have been played 4700 years ago.
 It’s the oldest version, possibly the origin, of the game of twenty, with all complete sets, and each player has 12 pieces to race and fight in 12 spaces.
 The best way to understand the rules is to play them yourself.